 Derived from the Spanish word for “stop” or “inn,” Ed Menzer is the owner of one of Steel City’s most historic bed and breakfasts, Parador Inn.
 Inspired by a trip to Puerto Rico, Menzer has maintained the classic look and feel of the site, but added a touch of Caribbean flare inspired by his travels.
-Formerly a private mansion for Joshua Rhodes in the late 1800s, the site mirrors the elegance and grandeur of this former life, featuring a private bath and gas fireplace in each room.
+Formerly a private mansion for Joshua Rhodes in the late 1800s, the site mirrors the elegance and grandeur of this former life, featuring a private bath and impeccable views in each room.

 The Inn at Centre Park

 Both personal and professional partners, Dennis Spotts and Jeff Rollins have owned the iconic The Inn at Centre Park for nearly ten years.
-During this time they have enhanced this outstanding example of the Gothic Revival style of architecture with a refreshed look and feel, solidifying the importance of this historic property, known locally as the Wilhelm Mansion that dates back to 1877.
+During this time, they have enhanced this outstanding example of the Gothic Revival style of architecture with a refreshed look and feel, solidifying the importance of this historic property, known locally as the Wilhelm Mansion that dates back to 1877.
 Located just minutes away from exciting attractions, shopping, and some of the finest spas, the luxurious rooms and personal services will leave you feeling pampered, relaxed and carefree!

 WHERE TO EAT

 In 2003, owner Sherree Goldstein’s vision of bringing fresh, seasonal, local fare in a warm and welcoming atmosphere to the Steel City’s Regent Square came to life.
 Since then, the vibrant and inclusive Square Café has provide guests with delectable dishes comprised of a variety of vegetarian, vegan, and gluten-free options.
 Popular items include the Square Breakfast: two eggs any style, breakfast protein, and choice of home fries/toast or one buttermilk pancake.

 Safran Turney Hospitality